DanHodges/TheologicalDictionary/atonement-vicarious-nature-of.md

 # Atonement, Vicarious Nature Of
-Definition of Atonement, Vicarious Nature Of coming soon.
+The definition of Atonement, Vicarious Nature Of is coming soon!